 You will need the following:

 - Lots of heavy-duty aluminum foil (make sure you get the thick stuff!), or, even better, heavy-duty copper foil.
 Copper should be able to stop a stronger EMP.

 - Pieces of cloth large enough to wrap around the items

 - Cardboard boxes of various sizes

-- Essential electrical items you won’t need or want in the near future, but might need after the EMP strikes (your old cell phone, flashlights, walkie-talkie, radio, etc)
+- Essential electrical items you won’t need or want in the near future but might need after the EMP strikes (your old cell phone, flashlights, walkie-talkie, radio, etc)

 Now let’s talk about what you will do with these items.
 Again, building a Faraday cage is very easy and you can even make a Faraday cage for your car.
 But be sure you do it right and with care or your efforts will be for naught.
 Follow these steps to protect your electronics:

-- Wrap all the items in cloth.
+Step 1: Wrap all the items in cloth.
 You can actually put multiple items inside one cloth bag to save you time and material.
-Just be sure that all the items are fully enclosed within the cloth.
+Be sure that all the items are fully enclosed within the cloth:

-- Wrap the items in the plastic wrap, bags, or plastic sheeting.
-By adding this layer of plastic, you can help secure the electronic devices in the cloth, holding them in place and preventing any protruding or pointy part from sticking out.
+Step 2.
+Wrap the items in plastic wrap, bags, or plastic sheeting.
+By adding this layer of plastic, you can help secure the electronic devices in the cloth, holding them in place and preventing any protruding or pointy parts from sticking out.
 Use some bubble wrap too to make the entire Faraday shield shockproof:

 Grounding a Faraday Cage

 There are varying opinions on whether or not a Faraday cage needs to be grounded.
 Some believe that the cage won’t work if it is not grounded first.
 Most folks are not in favor of grounding and only see it as optional

 The Faraday cage does not need grounding to keep the electric field inside the container stable and protect whatever is inside it, provided there are no conductors (i.e. wires) entering the outer shield of the cage.